soroswap/frontend/README.md

 7. Last, but not least, add some lumens to your Freighter wallet!

+   Do it directly on the wallet or use:

    For Standalone: `http://localhost:8000/friendbot?addr=<your address>` For Futurenet, visit: https://laboratory.stellar.org/#create-account